 a step-by-step design process to guide student idea development.

 ways students can share completed design challenge with their teacher.

-This issue is all about the world of data and how it can be used to create a story.
-Whether you’re creating a factual information report or want to prepare an infographic to highlight important facts and figures, this issue will get students data-mining and presenting data in an entertaining and informative way.
+Delve into the world of data and explore how it can be used to create a story.
+Whether you’re creating a factual information report or want to prepare an infographic to highlight important facts and figures, this issue will get students data-mining!

 Design or imagine a public space using the power of Minecraft: Education Edition (M:EE) in our special Minecraft edition.
 Explore a range of tutorials and guided challenges to harness the power of M:EE to reimagine or design a public space.

 This issue is all about designing in 3D across a range of tools and platforms including Minecraft: Education Edition, SketchUp, TinkerCad, Blender and Paint3D.
 A great independent learning or classroom resource.
 Teachers - check out this advice if using a 3D printer.